WTy-2/spec/src/basic_concepts/coherence.md

 impl T1 for S1 {}

-impl T2 for S2 {}
+impl T1 for S2 {}

+// This impl, if uncommented, will cause an overlap with the blanket impl, but
+// only indirectly - the error message will not point to this line!
-// impl T1 for S2 {}
+//impl T2 for S2 {}
 ```

-as long as (TODO: CHECK EXACT CONDITION) are defined in the same module.
-In my opinion, this is a mistake: it makes the rules more complicated and has limited utility (OOP has proven that default instances for a type in terms of another are useful, but this can be achieved through much more principled means like Haskell's `deriving via`).
+In my opinion, this is a mistake: the error message not highlighting the correct line is confusing to the programmer, the rules which allow this are necessarily more complicated and I would argue this pattern has very limited utility (OOP has proven that default instances for a type in terms of another are useful, but this can be achieved through much more principled means like Haskell's `deriving via`).

+## Orphan Rules

+To avoid overlap even when multiple modules are involved, WTy2 disallows "orphan instances".
+The gist is that, either the instance-d type and or every outer constructor of the instance head must be defined in the same module as the instance declaration.

+Haskell only reports a warning on orphan instances rather than an outright error.
+I believe this is a mistake - orphan instances can trivially lead to overlap and overlap can lead to incoherence.

+[^note]: Note this closely mirrors the syntactic restriction on [Haskell 2010](https://www.haskell.org/onlinereport/haskell2010/haskellch4.html#x10-770004.3.2) instance heads (i.e: without `-XFlexibleInstances`).